 January 12, 2023, Israel

-It is nice to proven right.
+It is nice to be proven right.
 It is nice to be able to say, "I told you so", but it is sad that we have to learn the hard way, and it is sad when the proof comes from a violent encounter.
 I have long said and taught that knife attacks are so fast, so sudden, so unexpected that in most cases we will not even know we have been stabbed until after the fact.
 Some will die never knowing.
 Some will discover in the hospital.

 There are many fallacies in Krav Maga, martial arts, and in self-defense in general.
 One of them is the very concept of Knife Defense.
 I prefer to call it simply "defense", why? because in many cases we will not know the nature of the attack until it is too late.
 We defend against an "attack" coming from a certain direction, without knowing the exact nature of the attack.
 If we wait until we know what kind of an attack it is, knife, blade, fist, forearm etc, it will be too late.
-The lesson is we have to act with incomplete information.
+The lesson is we have to act without incomplete information.
 We cannot wait until we know that it is a knife attack.

 Most Krav Maga defenses I have seen act with complete certainty, i.e., the defense is perfectly suited to the attack.
 But I feel, after many years of training and teaching these very techniques that I now reject, that we are beginning from a conclusion.
 I.e., we know the nature of the attack, and so, our defense is perfectly suited.
 Now that we have our defense, we train in such a way that the attack is always exactly what we expect, and our defense is perfectly suited to this attack.
 It is a perfect match.